top of page

 Genea Nichole Cortez, fondly known as 'Ney,' is an early career mangrove botanist-teacher turned artist.
 She obtained her undergraduate degree, Bachelor of Secondary Education, with a major in Biological Science at the University of Santo Tomas in 2018.
 At the same university, she completed her Master of Science major in Biology in 2020.
 Her master's thesis is focused on the Del Carmen Mangrove Reserve in Siargao Island.
 She is teaching at the University of Santo Tomas College of Science.
 Her artworks feature the Philippine mangroves.
 You can connect with her through her art passion project, Neymatophores.

-Science Communication Head
+Science Communication Lead

 Genea Nichole Cortez